 The personal injury claim application process in Ireland

-1. Contact our personal injury solicitor:
+1) Seek assistance from our personal injury solicitor:

 The next step is to make an application to the Personal Injuries Assessment Board (PIAB).
 If your personal injury claim concerns anything other than medical negligence, some assaults, and some cases of entirely psychological injury, then your claim can be brought through PIAB.
 Examples of claims that PIAB covers include:

-How much compensation can I receive for a personal injury claim in Ireland?
+Compensation for a personal injury claim

 How much compensation you receive for a personal injury claim is dictated by two legally binding documents known as: